luhfrostii/luhfrostii/README.md

 Professional Website Developer - Years of creating websites.

-Expert Business Owner & Entrepreneur - Has owned and currently owns businesses.
+Expert Business Owner & Entrepreneur - Has owned and currently owns profitable, legitimate businesses.

 Uprising Software Creator - Learning to create software professionally.

 ---

-Trusted and known by many.
-Thousands in revenue.
+Trusted and known.
+Thousands in total revenue.
 Contact @luhfrostii on Discord for questions, concerns and inquiries.